Skip to Main Content

 Regulation Experts

-Deep knowledge of Portuguese airspace rules including the 120m altitude limit, no-fly zones near airports, and permit lead times of AAN authorization required for any aerial photography via imagensaereas.aan.pt.
+Deep knowledge of Portuguese airspace rules including the 120m altitude limit, no-fly zones near airports, and permit lead times of AAN sign-off needed for any aerial photography via imagensaereas.aan.pt.

 03.